premier Camp | Hartmann Valley, Namibia

 Our Expert Says

 I don’t usually select camps for their luxury—in fact, it is the remote experience that excites me most.
 But this camp truly offers both!
 Located far, far from any true village and appointed with genuinely luxurious touches, Serra Cafema satisfies the adventurer and the indulgent traveler in us all.

 Number of Tents: 8

-Serra Cafema, located in extreme northwest Namibia, is one of the most remote camps in all of southern Africa.
-It rests beneath shady albida trees on the banks of the Kunene River, the only permanent source of water in the region.
+Serra Cafema, located in extreme northwest Namibia at the northern edge of the 741,000-acre Marienfluss Conservancy, is one of the most remote camps in all of southern Africa.
+It enjoys a shaded location beneath a grove of albida trees on the banks of the Kunene River, the only permanent source of water in the region.
 The river creates a lush ribbon oasis as it winds through the lunar-like landscape of the Namib Desert, stretching to the Serra Cafema Mountains in the north.
-Camp guests enjoy the refreshing rush of rapids, a welcome presence in one of the world’s most arid environments.
+Guests enjoy the refreshing rush of rapids, a welcome presence in one of the world’s most arid environments.
 The intimate camp offers a mix of rustic and luxury elements.
-Its eight canvas and thatch chalets blend harmoniously with the desert environment, and guests enjoy the view from the spacious private deck of each chalet.
-All rooms have en-suite bathrooms.
-Common areas include the main lounge, sunken lounge, indoor and outdoor dining areas, riverfront bar, library, curio shop and swimming pool, overlooking the river flowing in front of camp.
+Its eight canvas and thatch chalets blend harmoniously with the desert environment, and guests enjoy the view from spacious private decks.
+All have en suite bathrooms.
+Common areas include a main lounge, sunken lounge, indoor and outdoor dining areas, riverfront bar, library, curio shop and swimming pool, all overlooking the river flowing in front of camp.

 Wildlife Viewing & Activities